Parabolic automorphisms of hyperkahler manifolds: Basic notions

 \subsection{MBM classes and existence of automorphisms}

-Let $M$ be projective.
+Let $M$ be a projective maximal holonomy hyperk\"ahler manifold.
 We denote by $\Pos_{\Q}(M)$\footnote{The notation $\Pos (M)$ usually refers to the positive cone in $H^{1,1}(M)$, so that $\Pos_{\Q}(M)$ is its ``algebraic version''.} the connected component of the cone of classes of positive square in $\NS(M)\otimes \R$ which contains the ample classes.
-The projectivization $\P(\Pos_{\Q}(M))$ shall be viewed as a model for the hyperbolic space $\H^k$, where $k=\rho-1$.
+The projectivization $\P(\Pos_{\Q}(M))$ shall be viewed as a model for the hyperbolic space $\H^k$, where $k=\rho-1$ and $\rho=rk(\NS(M))$ is the Picard number.

-\definition (\cite{Markman-survey}) Let {\bf the monodromy group $\Mon$} be the subgroup of $\Aut(H^2(M,\Z))$ generated by the parallel transports along the Gauss-Manin connection in families.
-The {\bf Hodge monodromy group}, which we denote by $\Gamma$ here, is the image in $\Aut(\NS(M))$ of the subgroup of $\Mon$ preserving the Hodge decomposition.
+\definition (\cite{Markman-survey}) The {\bf monodromy group $\Mon$} is the subgroup of $GL(H^2(M,\Z))$ generated by the parallel transports along the Gauss-Manin connection in families.
+The {\bf Hodge monodromy group}, which we denote by $\Gamma$ here, is the image in $GL(\NS(M))$ of the subgroup of $\Mon$ preserving the Hodge decomposition.